-- We serve our soup without the starch so we can have breadsticks or garlic bread on the side (very helpful if some family members are eating less carbs).
+- We serve our soup without the starch so we can have breadsticks or garlic bread on the side, but only if we aren’t avoiding carbs at the time.

-- When you freeze leftovers, it’s better to leave the starches out out.
-The soup freezes fine, but the pasta or potatoes would get too mushy.
+- When you freeze the leftovers, it’s better to leave the starches out.
+The soup freezes fine, but the pasta or potatoes would get too mushy when reheated.

-We hope you love this Slow Cooker Pesto Minestrone Soup recipe from SoFabFood Contributor, Gina from Moneywise Moms, as much as we do.
-If you love this recipe, be sure to visit our Crock Pot section for more easy weeknight meal ideas.
-For daily recipe inspiration, like us on Facebook, follow us on Pinterest, and stop by our Google+ Community to see all of the amazing recipes our community members are sharing.
+We hope you love this Slow Cooker Keto Minestrone Soup recipe from SoFabFood Home Chef, Gina from Moneywise Moms, as much as we do.
+If you love this simple comfort food, be sure to visit our Slow Cooker Section for more like it.
+For daily recipe inspiration, like us on Facebook and follow us on Pinterest.
 Enjoy!